Telecommunications in South Africa: Television

 Four main television stations are available to the public.
 These are namely SABC 1, SABC 2, SABC 3 and eTV.
-Other community-based stations are also on offer, such as Soweto TV and Cape Town TV (ctv).
+Other community-based stations are also on offer, such as Soweto TV and Cape Town TV.

-DStv is currently South Africa's only operating and Africa's largest satellite television provider.
+DStv is currently South Africa's only satellite television provider, and Africa's largest.
 The company provides over 100 video and over 78 audio channels, and in 2008 introduced its first HD video channel.
 Since then an additional five HD channels have been introduced - namely M-Net HD, SuperSport HD, Discovery HD, SuperSport HD 2, M-Net Movies 1 HD and SuperSport HD 3.

 In 2008, additional pay-TV licenses were granted to various companies in South Africa.
 As of January 2010, none of the companies granted a license have begun providing services.
 However, On Digital Media (ODM), have stated that they are on track to begin sale of their product in May 2010, and that prices will be significantly cheaper than their competitor DStv.
-In 2012, DSTV now has added 8 more channels all for movies.

 Internet

-Although expensive compared to more developed nations, broadband is easily obtainable in South Africa.
-Fixed line options such as ADSL, ISDN, Diginet and Leased Lines are available from the national operator Telkom.
-Recently, legislation was passed by government allowing all licensed telecommunications providers to build their own fixed line networks, resulting in a scramble by companies such as Vodacom, MTN South Africa and Neotel to construct their own country and citywide fibre-optic networks.
-Individual South African cities such as Cape Town, Durban, Johannesburg and Pretoria are also in the process of, or have completed construction of city-owned fibre-optic networks.
-These will provide services to city and government-owned establishments, and will act as an extra source of income through the sale of excess bandwidth mainly to companies.

-Wireless options are available from Sentech, iBurst, Vodacom, MTN, Cell C, Telkom and a number of other ISP's.
-They typically provide speeds of up to 7.6 Mbit/s with HSDPA.
-HSUPA is also available.
-MTN South Africa was among the first mobile networks in the world to offer HSDPA services to its customers.
-Satellite options are available from both Sentech and Telkom.

-A SNO, Neotel, has been licensed in South Africa and is currently offering a wireless service in selected areas.
-According to Neotel, up-take of its services has exceeded expectations, and as a result Neotel are rapidly expanding services throughout major metropolitan areas in South Africa.
-In 2009, SEACOM - the second undersea cable to land in South Africa - jointly owned and operated by Neotel - was switched on.
-Neotel have stated that sale of SEACOM bandwidth, too, has exceeded expectations, and will drive the continual downward-spiral of internet prices in the country.
-As of January 2010, South Africa has over 2 million broadband subscribers.
-Whilst this is the largest number in Africa, South Africa's broadband penetration of 4% is significantly below international standards.